 In case you hadn’t noticed, I’ve fallen in love with Everlane again and part of the reason why is because of their commitment to making clean denim.
 The other part is that they make incredible jeans that look cool, fit well, and come at a fantastic price.
 On a recent trip to the city, I picked up this pair of casual summery jeans ($68) that I find myself reaching for over skinny jeans lately because they’re so much comfier.

 I don’t wear heels all that often, but when I do in the summer, they’re usually espadrilles because they’re so comfy and flatter my legs.
-These Soludos espadrilles ($95) are classic and durable.
+These Soludos espadrilles ($95) are classic and durable (I have them in blush and they’re on sale!).
 For something more affordable but will hold up summer after summer, these J.Crew Factory espadrilles ($38) are fantastic.
 I have them in blue and can speak from experience that they’re comfortable and look great too.

 7. White Jeans

 I am so excited that J.Crew brought back my all-time favorite pair of white jeans ($98).
-I’ve had this exact pair for about 6 or 7 years and they’re finally at the point where they look more grey than white.
-I was dying for a new pair but they didn’t make them for a while.
-They’re back now and I snapped them up to replace my old ones which are being donated to a local shelter.
+I had a similar pair for about 6 or 7 years and were finally at the point where they look more grey than white.
+I replaced them with these last summer and am happy to see they’re back again.

 8. One-piece Swimsuit